EnduranceCode/server-setup-guide/02-apache-server-installation.md

     apachectl -S

+Assuming that `www-data` is indeed the **user** that runs **Apache Server**, set the **owner** and **group** of the **Apache Server** root folder to `www-data` with the following command:

+    sudo chown -R www-data:www-data /srv/www

 ### 2.6.1.
 Standard permissions for the Apache Server root folder

-Assuming that `www-data` is indeed the **user** that runs **Apache Server**, set the [file permissions](https://linuxize.com/post/umask-command-in-linux/) for the server root folder with the following commands:
+Set the [file permissions](https://linuxize.com/post/umask-command-in-linux/) for the server root folder with the following commands:

-    sudo chown -R www-data:www-data /srv/www
-    sudo find /srv/www -type d -exec chmod -c 2770 {} +
+    sudo find /srv/www -type d -exec chmod -c 2755 {} +
-    sudo find /srv/www -type f -exec chmod -c 660 {} +
+    sudo find /srv/www -type f -exec chmod -c 644 {} +

-The `ùmask` has to be set accordingly the permissions level set with above command, therefore it must be set to `007`.
+The `umask` has to be set accordingly the permissions level set with above command, therefore it must be set to `022`.
 To check the current `umask`value, execute the following command:

     umask

-To [permanently set the `umask` value](https://linuxize.com/post/umask-command-in-linux/#setting-the-mask-value) system-wide, open the `/etc/profile` file with [*nano text editor](https://www.nano-editor.org/) using the following command:
+To [permanently set the `umask` value](https://linuxize.com/post/umask-command-in-linux/#setting-the-mask-value) system-wide, open the `/etc/profile` file with [*nano text editor*](https://www.nano-editor.org/) using the following command:

     sudo nano /etc/profile

 Within `/etc/profile` file, add the below snippet at the beginning of the file.

-    umask 007
+    umask 022

 To make the modifications effective, execute the following commands:

     source /etc/profile
     source ~/.bashrc

-To verify if the new settings are working as intended, execute the below commands to create a new file and a new directory and then check its listed permissions.
+To verify if the new `umask` settings are working as intended, execute the below commands to create a new file and a new directory and then check its listed permissions.

     mkdir /tmp/newfolder
     touch /tmp/newfile
     ls --group-directories-first -la /tmp

+### 2.6.2.
+Add writing permissions on the Apache Server root folder to a regular user

-To give a user writing permissions on the **Apache Server** root folder it's now necessary to add him to the `www-data` group.
+With the standard permissions for the **Apache Server root** folder set as described above, a regular user won't have writing permissions on the **Apache Server root** folder.
+To give a user writing permissions on the **Apache Server** root folder it's now necessary to add the user to the `www-data` group.
 Do that, replacing the ***{LABEL}*** in the below command as appropriate and then execute it.

     sudo usermod -aG www-data {USER}